 Avoid this.
 Note that for government contractors, India, China, Malaysia, and the Philippines are not TAA designated countries.
 Therefore, GSA schedule contractors must make sure that the end products sold to the federal government under such contracts are either made in the United States or one of the TAA designated countries.
 When you submit your proposal, you must also certify that your end products do comply with the TAA.

 Companies Must Stay NAFTA Compliant or Face Harsh Penalties: There are a number of Informed Compliance Publications (ICPs) in the “What Every Member of the Trade Community Should Know About: …” series.

 Staying NAFTA compliant is critical for each business involved in export controls.
 The can be some overlap of ITAR compliance when making sure that companies meet all NAFTA requirements.

 Canada, Mexico, and the U.S. have harsh penalties including criminal, civil or administrative penalties for violations of NAFTA Act laws and customs procedures.

 Producers and exporters must seek to avoid Foreign Trade Agreement Act penalties.
 They should consider prompt and voluntary disclosure if the information is incorrectly contained in the Certificate of Origin.

-Import companies can also avoid penalties under the North American Trade Agreements Act by also promptly disclosing information to the authorities.
+Import companies can also avoid penalties under the North American Fair Trade Agreements Act by also promptly disclosing information to the authorities.
 This includes information about their Certificate of Origin.